-So far, pulmonary rehabilitation has not succeeded sufficiently in promoting physically active lifestyles following a rehabilitation measure.
-The health effects of physical activity are lost, and the sustained success of rehabilitation is endangered.
-The planned randomised controlled trial will evaluate the efficacy of pedometer-based intervention in increasing physical activity in people with chronic obstructive pulmonary disease (COPD).
-In the control group (CG), rehabilitants receive the previous pulmonary rehabilitation.
-In the intervention group (IG), participants additionally receive a pedometer-based intervention.
-For the assessment of the effectiveness of pneumological rehabilitation with regard to the promotion of a physically active lifestyle, the initial level of physical activity is precisely determined by means of acceleration sensors (accelerometers) and, building on this, the time sequences of the initiation (6-week catamnesis) and maintenance (6-month catamnesis) of health-promoting physical activity after rehabilitation are mapped.
+Pneumological rehabilitation has so far been insufficiently successful in promoting physically active lifestyles after in-patient rehabilitation.
+Health effects of physical activity are lost and sustainable rehabilitation success is jeopardized.
+The planned randomized-controlled trial will evaluate the efficacy of a pedometer-based intervention in increasing physical activity in people with chronic obstructive pulmonary disease (COPD).
+In the control group (KG), rehabilitation patients receive their previous pneumological rehabilitation.
+In the intervention group (IG), participating individuals will also receive a pedometer-based intervention.
+To assess the effectiveness of pneumological rehabilitation in promoting a physically active lifestyle, the baseline level of physical activity will be precisely determined using accelerometers and, based on this, time courses of initiation (6-week catamnesis) and maintenance (6-month catamnesis) of health-promoting physical activity after rehabilitation will be mapped.

-The aim is a) to examine the effectiveness of a pedometer-based additional intervention within the framework of pulmonary rehabilitation to promote a physically active lifestyle in people with COPD and b) to determine individual psychological and physical-functional personal characteristics in order to predict physical (in)activity processes after completion of rehabilitation.
+The aim is a) to test the effectiveness of a pedometer-based additional intervention in the context of pneumological rehabilitation to promote a physically active lifestyle in people with COPD and b) to determine individual psychological and physical-functional person characteristics to predict physical (in)activity trajectories after completion of rehabilitation.

 Cooperation Partner: Klinik Bad Reichenhall (CA Dr. med Konrad Schultz)